 What is eosinophilic esophagitis?

-The esophagus is the organ that brings food from the mouth to the stomach.
-Eosinophilic esophagitis is a disease where the esophagus becomes inflamed in association with the presence of many particular cells, eosinophils, within the lining of the esophagus itself.
+Eosinophilic esophagitis is an increasingly prevalent disease that is characterized by an inflammation of the esophagus, the organ that brings food from the mouth to the stomach.
+This inflammation is associated with the presence of eosinophils lining the esophagus.
 Eosinophils are white blood cells found in many allergic diseases.
 For example, these cells are often present in the lungs of people suffering from asthma.
-Certain people actually describe eosinophilic esophagitis as "asthma of the esophagus".
+Certain people actually describe eosinophilic esophagitis as an "asthma of the esophagus".

 What are the symptoms of eosinophilic esophagitis?